Mark Reynolds (footballer, born 1987): Cove Rangers

 Following his release from Dundee United, Reynolds returned to Aberdeenshire, signing an 18-month contract with Scottish League One side Cove Rangers.
 He said: "I've been planning for some time to make the transition from full-time to part-time football.
 I'm grateful to get the chance to do that with a club as ambitious as Cove are.
 I'm really looking forward to working with them and taking on what I see as the next exciting chapter in my career.
 The move also allows me to concentrate on developing my other career as an engineer, I did all my qualifications while I was playing for Aberdeen.
 Even though I was born down in the central belt, Aberdeen is very much my home now."

 He made his debut for the club the next day, coming on as a 68th-minute substitute, against Hibernian in the fourth round of the Scottish Cup and played all the way to extra time, as Cove Rovers went on to lose 1–0.
 Since joining the club, Reynolds became a first team regular, forming a centre–back partnership with Morgyn Neill and Scott Ross.
 On 13 March 2022, Reynolds scored his first goal for Cove Rangers, in a 4–1 win against Clyde.
 On 23 April 2022, he started the match against Dumbarton and helped the club win 1–0 to seal their promotion to the Scottish Championship.
-On the last game of the season against East Fife, Reynolds scored his second goal of the season, in a 3–2 win.
+In the last game of the season against East Fife, Reynolds scored his second goal of the season, in a 3–2 win.
 At the end of the 2021–22 season, he went on to make sixteen appearances and scoring two times in all competitions.